Oniye-cloud/Ethical-Hacking-Lab/Lab5.md

-Summary
+Summary:

-Passive reconnaissance is best used at the beginning of an assessment to quietly gather public information about a target without alerting them.
+Passive reconnaissance - is best used at the beginning of an assessment to quietly gather public information about a target without alerting them.

-Active reconnaissance is used after defining scope and getting permission, to scan and test the target’s live systems for open ports and services.
+Active reconnaissance - is used after defining scope and getting permission, to scan and test the target’s live systems for open ports and services.
 It provides deeper technical details but carries a higher risk of detection.